isaacnmm/pestpolicy-hugo2XX/content/posts/i-saw-one-cockroach-should-i-be-worried/index.md

 ###  **1. ****German Cockroach**

 The scientific name for this roach is Blattella germanica.
 It is the type of roach you will commonly find in warmer climates.
 Though it is small in size, merely about in, this is one roach you dont want to have anywhere near your house.
-They harbor numerous disease
-- causing bacteria and may cause allergy relation reactions.
+They harbor numerous disease-causing bacteria and may cause allergy relation reactions.
 German roaches are also known for their resistance against common pesticides.

 Their color ranges from dark brown to tan and they dont fly.